 Meeting someone takes work and time.
 I prepare to meet people and follow-up on meetings.

 Your request is not random, you want my time for something of your interest.
-So, before I give you a couple of hours of my time, spend a couple of yours researching and convincing me it is going to be worth it.
+So, before I give you a couple of hours of my time, spend a fraction of that to tell me what your interest is about and how I can participate or help.

-If you are trying to sell me something (a product, a service, a project, an idea)… Make sure I am a good candidate to need it.
+If you are trying to sell me something (a product, a service, a project, an idea)… Make sure I am a good potential buyer.
 Write a compelling summary of what that is.

 If you are seeking my opinion or advice… I like to and often share my thoughts and experiences with others.
-Make sure you know the questions you want me to answer and that you are prepared to listen to it.
-Make sure to read what I have already written on the subject.
+Make sure you know the questions you want me to answer and read what I have already written on the subject.
 When you contact me, provide enough context for me to judge whether or not I can help.

 If you want a favor… Why should I help?
 Am I contributing to a better world?
-If I help you, how are you going to help me?
 Am I somehow unique in the ability to help?
 Why me?

 If you just want access to my network of relationships because someone told you I am well-connected… I am not.
 And relationships are inherited through relationships, you cannot access mine without being part of the network.
 Build your own relationships, one person at a time.